 The Often Forgotten Women in Tech

-For decades, the STEM fields have been unwelcoming to women, unfairly (albeit sometimes unconsciously) omitting their seat at the tech table with glaring wage gaps, gender discrimination and biases, sexual harassment, and limited opportunities.
-Throughout history, a number of women have impacted the developed of a lot of technology that we use today, but often their names have been left off the pages of the history books.
+For decades, the STEM fields have been unwelcoming to women.
+Unfairly (albeit sometimes unconsciously) omitting their seat at the tech table with glaring wage gaps, gender discrimination, sexual harassment, and limited opportunities.
+Throughout history, a number of women have impacted the developed of a lot of technology that we use today.
+However, sadly, often their names have been left off the pages of the history books.

 Here we present a list of the often forgotten women in the history of technology; in no particular order: